April 8, 2021 UPDATE

 *This is an ongoing situation and portions of these FAQs will be updated as circumstances change.

-SRJC will continue to follow the county’s direction when determining when additional non-instructional employees may be allowed to return to campus.
-We will continue to monitor the changing health orders from the state and county and work with our unions on the development of protocols for reopening.
+SRJC will continue to follow the county’s direction and Cal/OSHA guidelines when determining when additional non-instructional employees may be allowed to return to campus.
+We will continue to monitor the changing health orders from the county and work with our unions on the development of protocols for reopening.
 For the time being, employees are expected to continue to work remotely unless they have prior approval from their supervisor to do otherwise.

-SRJC will not be holding any mass gatherings on campus through the end of the summer 2021 semester.
-This includes 2021 Commencement, Celebrate CE, the President’s Address and the Petaluma Building Community Breakfast, all of which will be provided in an online format.
+SRJC will not be holding any mass gatherings on campus through the end of the fall 2021 semester.
+This includes 2021 Commencement, Celebrate CE, Fall Professional Development Activity Day, the President’s Address and the Petaluma Building Community Breakfast, all of which will be provided in an online format.
 More details will follow.

 3. Will there be emergency funding available to students who need it to continue with their education?

-SRJC has received federal CARES Act funds to be provided directly as emergency aid to students.
+SRJC has received several federal Higher Education Emergency Relief Fund (HEERF) allocations to be provided directly as emergency aid to students.
 Eligible students will receive emergency grants ranging from $1,000 to $2,500, depending on a variety of factors including whether or not the student has dependents and/or are Pell grant recipients.
-Students who qualify for SRJC Crisis Response funds, may be eligible for awards of $700.
+Students who qualify for SRJC Crisis Response funds, may be eligible for awards of $500, while funding lasts.

 These funds are intended to help cover COVID-19 school-related expenses for students in need.
-Eligible expenses include course materials, technology, housing, food, health care and childcare.
+Eligible expenses include course materials, technology, housing, food, health care (including mental health care) and childcare.

 In consultation with the Student Government Assembly (SGA), we developed the following minimum student eligibility criteria for distribution of these funds.

 To receive an emergency grant, eligible students must:

 - Have expenses related to the coronavirus crisis